joumichy/mypugback/README.md

 - JWTSECRET
 - DBURL
 - STRIPE_SECRET_KEY

-JWT has to be generated for encryption.
+JWTSECRET has to be generated for encryption.

 Architecture is monolith, each files in folder are made for a specific API call in src/app/:
 - src/models folder contain every entity model for mongodb